 “The story will focus on Singapore’s first batch of female recruits, a bunch of Gen Z teens with different backgrounds and education.
 As they undergo the demanding Basic Military Training under the fierce leadership of Sergeant Lim and Lieutenant Zhang, the girls find themselves being pushed to their physical and emotional limits.
 Together, they will overcome their resistance to serve National Service, face the challenges before them, and discover newfound abilities – using them to resolve and mend relationship issues in their personal life.”

 The main character is played by Apple Chan who reprises her role as army officer Zhang Xinyi from Ah Boys To Men 4.
 Of course, you can expect cameos from the boys of Ah Boys To Men.
+After a round of online auditions, the team has confirmed the fresh faces to fill some of the minor roles in the film, but not without some controversy.

 This film has an ambitious timeline – there’s only 4 months left to CNY 2022.
 However, Jack says it’s manageable since the script has been given and shooting is expected to last 25 days.
 He expects filming to wrap by 25 November and post-production to be completed by January.